An epicurean adventure to: South Africa

 Use baking paper (optional)

-Use pieces of baking paper to transfer the dough balls to the oil easily.
-Slip the dough off the paper into the oil.
-Some people even lower the dough into the oil on the paper, and then remove the paper from the oil.
+Use pieces of baking paper to transfer dough balls into the oil easily.
+Slide the dough off the paper into the oil, or lower it in on the paper and then remove the paper.

 Keeping vetkoek crispy